doctorixx/github-skyline/README.md

 Alternative of https://skyline.github.com/

 > [!WARNING]
-> The official [CLI](https://github.com/github/gh-skyline) from github has been released.
-The current repository will no longer be developed
+> The official [CLI](https://github.com/github/gh-skyline) from github has been released, but the design of the models from the site and from the cli is different.
+>
+> My program follows the original design.

 This program generate 3d graph of your contributions to GitHub platform